neondatabase/website/content/docs/guides/branch-restore.md

 ![branch restore to timestamp](/docs/guides/branch_restore_timestamp.png)

-Your selected branch is instantly updated with the data and schema from the chosen point in time.
+All databases on your selected branch are instantly updated with the data and schema from the chosen point in time.
 From the **Branches** page, you can now see the backup branch created from this restore point.

 ![branch restore backup branch](/docs/guides/branch_restore_backup_file.png)

-To make sure you choose the right restore point, we encourage you to use Time Travel Assist _before_ running a restore job &#8212; but if you need to revert your changes, you can manually make the backup branch your primary branch using the steps described in [Branching - Point in time restore](/docs/guides/branching-pitr#change-your-primary-branch).
+To make sure you choose the right restore point, we encourage you to use Time Travel Assist _before_ running a restore job, but the backup branch is there if you need it.
+If you do need to revert your changes, you can manually make the backup branch your primary branch using the steps described in [Branching - Point in time restore](/docs/guides/branching-pitr#change-your-primary-branch).

 <Admonition type="note">
 Restoring to another branch is coming soon.
 See our [roadmap](/docs/introduction/roadmap).
 Once available, you will be able to restore to any other branch, including this restore backup, using a similar one-click operation.